CUCentralAdvancement/essential-cu/README.md

       want to manupulate the data and cache the result.
 - `public` - Used for any static assets like the favicon.
 Files are accessed from the docroot so `public/image1.jpg` would be accessible at https://essential.cu.edu/image1.jpg.
-- `styles` - I'm not sure it makes sense to have this directory since styles will relate to individual components and can be stored alongside the components or even added in the component files themselves as JS.
+- `sx` - I'm not sure it makes sense to have this directory since sx will relate to individual components and can be stored alongside the components or even added in the component files themselves as JS.

 ### IR20 Files